jerome9189/github-pages-with-jekyll/_posts/2022-06-28-the-big-train-trip-day-12.md

 date: 2022-06-28
 ---

 Today was our last day in Chicago, and I wanted to check off a couple of touristy things.
 We had Chicago-style hot dogs and a cake shake at Portillo's.
-They hot dogs were tiny, soggy, and frankly, overrated. 👎
+The hot dogs were tiny, soggy, and frankly, overrated. 👎

 <img src="/github-pages-with-jekyll/docs/assets/images/day12_dog.jpg" alt="chicago dog" width="500"/>